St. Patrick's Day Celebrations! Last Updated 1/18

 If parades aren’t your speed and you’d rather do a 5k while wearing your best green running wear (or costume), join one of these fun organized road race events throughout the state.

-Celebrate Irish traditions at Tavern Night: A Taste of Ireland at Noah Webster House & West Hartford Historical Society in West Hartford, March 17.
+Celebrate Irish traditions at Tavern Night: A Taste of Ireland at Noah Webster House & West Hartford Historical Society in West Hartford, March 16 and 17.
 Enjoy a meal of Irish cuisine including Guinness beef stew, Irish soda bread, pickled beets and apple cake!
 There’ll also be live music and a variety of tavern games at this popular St. Patrick’s Day celebration.

 At Ireland’s Great Hunger Museum at Quinnipiac University, learn about Irish history and the Irish Famine, and explore the world’s largest collection of Great Hunger-related art and educational resources.
 More than 100 original works of art by noted contemporary Irish and American artists in a variety of visual media are featured, as well as a number of important 19th- and 20th-century paintings.